Preparing Your Pet for

 It helps us make sure that your pet doesn't have heartworm disease if you've been negligent about giving preventive heartworm medication (or if the pet is new to you and you don't know.)

-The only reason this step is often skipped is because of cost...usually in the range of $20-125 depending on how many tests are recommended.
+The only reason to skip bloodwork is because of cost...usually in the range of $20-125 depending on how many tests are recommended.

 In truth, most young pets that are well cared for and seem healthy on presurgical examination, usually do fine without the benefit of presurgical blood work...but not always.
 You and your vet need to decide together how important money is to you versus maximizing the safety of your pet while it undergoes the potential dangers of anesthesia and surgery.